Agoric/documentation/main/ertp/guide/purses-and-payments.md

 split into multiple `payments`, in both cases the original `payment(s)` are consumed and the results put in one or more new `payments`.

-A `payment` can be deposited in purses, split into multiple `payments`, combined with other `payments`, and claimed (getting an exclusive `payment` and revoking access from anyone else).
+A `payment` can be deposited into a purse, split into multiple `payments`, combined with other `payments`, or claimed (getting an exclusive `payment` and revoking access from anyone else).

 A `payment` is often received from other parties.
 Since they are not self-verifying, you cannot trust `payments`.
 To get the verified balance